 Policyholders choose from among the various options when apportioning cash value, and the wide assortment of growth metrics lets individual policyholders customize a policy’s risk exposure to individual preference.

-Choices range from fixed-rate growth comparable to a CD, to indexed growth tied to S&P 500 performance like IUL, to variable growth based on performance of more specialized investments akin to mutual funds.
+Choices range from fixed-rate growth comparable to a CD to indexed growth tied to S&P 500 performance like IUL to variable growth based on the performance of more specialized investments akin to mutual funds.

 Guaranteed Protection Universal Life:

-The opposite side of the coin from Diversified Advantage VUL is Guaranteed Protection UL—a universal life policy that puts its emphasis on the permanent death benefit.
-Coverage is guaranteed to remain intact through age 121, suiting the policy for use as an estate-planning asset that efficiently transfers wealth to the next generation.
+The opposite side of the coin from Diversified Advantage VUL is Guaranteed Protection UL, a universal life policy that emphasizes the permanent death benefit.
+Coverage is guaranteed to remain intact through age 121, making the policy suitable for use as an estate-planning asset that efficiently transfers wealth to the next generation.

 Available Life Insurance Riders